 My research operates at the intersection of development studies, comparative politics and international political economy.
-I am a political economist, trained in classical and heterodox political economy.
-I take an interdisciplinary approach to studying the challenges associated with late development under 21st Century Globalisation.
+I am a political economist, taking an interdisciplinary approach to studying the challenges associated with late development under 21st Century Globalisation.
 I completed my PhD in Development Studies at SOAS, University of Lonon (2015).
 At SOAS, I worked as a Senior Teaching Fellow in the Department of Development Studies and the Centre for International Studies and Diplomacy.
 I then worked as an LSE Fellow in The Department of International Development at The London School of Economics and Political Science between 2015 and 2017.
 In 2017, I won the Hallsworth Research Fellowship and started work at The University of Manchester's Global Development Institute.
 In 2020, I was appointed as Lectuer in Politics, Governance and Development.
 I also hold honorary positions as a Research Associate at the University of Oxford's Blavatnik School of Public Policy's Global Economic Governance Programme and the University of Manchester's Effective States and Inclusive Development Reserach Centre.
-I am also the current Reviews Editor for the Journal of Development Studies, the Convenor of the Politics and Political Economy Study Group at the Development Studies Association and the Convenor of the State-Society Relations Group within GDI's Politics, Governance and Management research cluster.
+I am also the current Reviews Editor for the Journal of Development Studies and the Convenor of the Politics and Political Economy Study Group at the Development Studies Association.
+I am also the Convenor of the State-Society Relations Group within GDI's Politics, Governance and Management research cluster.

 I have three main research projects.
 The first is a comparative examination of the politics of macro-economic strategy - primarily in relation to finance and industrial policy - across four countries: Rwanda, Ethiopia, Botswana and Mauritius.
 Critically engaging with the developmental states literature, the project is an inductive study of the politics shaping economic trajectories in these four countries.

 The second project is a study of domestic capitalist classes and state-business relations in African countries, with research conducted in eight countries: Rwanda, Kenya, Tanzania, Ethiopia, Uganda, Zambia, Botswana and Mauritius.